IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 SOME TUSCAN STYLE DECOR

-Actually; it COULD BE very easy to do.
+Actually; Thanksgiving in a Tuscan vineyard COULD BE easy to do.

-I’ve been enthralled with the whole Tuscan style of decorating all year long; so I’m just going to tweak what I already have on hand at the house and the results COULD BE pretty amazing!
+I’ve been enthralled with the whole Tuscan style of decorating this year; so I’m just going to tweak what I already have on hand.
+The results COULD BE pretty amazing.

-We are now going to have Thanksgiving just as if we were living right in the middle of a Tuscan Vineyard.
+This year we are going to have Thanksgiving just as if we were living in the middle of a Tuscan Vineyard.

 For a few hours in November; no one will ever be the wiser.

-Our eyes will feast on a Tuscan table and our ears will be hearing Italian dinner music; Chianti, actually.
-All of our taste-buds will be in another country that loves fresh from the earth, rustic and spicy comfort foods.
+Our eyes will feast on a Tuscan table.
+Blessing our ears will be Italian dinner music; Chianti, actually. https://www.youtube.com/watch?v=IPxlCFPHUOk.
+All of our taste-buds will be residing in another country which loves fresh from the earth, rustic and spicy comfort foods.

 BEING THANKFUL FOR THE HARVEST